GLOBAL MARKETS-Diminished stimulus hopes send shares lower

 "It will be a bit of a consolidation effort over the next number of weeks as the bulls and bears fight it out."

 Technology shares have been among the worst performers recently, bogged down by profit warnings from companies such as Advanced Micro Devices Inc and Applied Materials Inc .
-For the month, the S&P technology sector is down nearly 4 percent and the PHLX semiconductor sector has lost 8.8 percent.
+For the month, the S&P technology sector is down 4.1 percent and the PHLX semiconductor sector is off 8.8 percent.

 CHINA DATA EYED